leomanza/zkrss-eth-ba-2025/README.md

 ## 1. 📜 Contracts (Aztec / Noir)

-The heart of ZkRSS is the smart contract deployed on the Aztec network.
+The heart of ZKRSS is the smart contract deployed on the Aztec network.
 It enforces cryptographic rules to validate content.

 **Location:** `contracts/src/main.nr`